Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanApi.md

 ScanApi apiInstance = new ScanApi();
 File inputFile = new File("/path/to/file.txt"); // File | Input file to perform the operation on.
-String fileName = "fileName_example"; // String | Optional: specify the original file name of the file being scanned.
-By default the file name is taken from inputFile parameter, but if this is not provided, or you wish to override it, you can specify the original file name using this parameter.
 Boolean allowExecutables = true; // Boolean | Set to false to block executable files (program code) from being allowed in the input file.
 Default is false (recommended).
 Boolean allowInvalidFiles = true; // Boolean | Set to false to block invalid files, such as a PDF file that is not really a valid PDF file, or a Word Document that is not a valid Word Document.
 Default is false (recommended).
-Boolean allowScripts = true; // Boolean | Set to false to block script files, such as a PHP files, Python scripts, BAT scripts, JS scripts, and other malicious content or security threats that can be embedded in the file.
+Boolean allowScripts = true; // Boolean | Set to false to block script files, such as a PHP files, Python scripts, and other malicious content or security threats that can be embedded in the file.
 Set to true to allow these file types.
 Default is false (recommended).
 Boolean allowPasswordProtectedFiles = true; // Boolean | Set to false to block password protected and encrypted files, such as encrypted zip and rar files, and other files that seek to circumvent scanning through passwords.
 Set to true to allow these file types.
 Default is false (recommended).
 Boolean allowMacros = true; // Boolean | Set to false to block macros and other threats embedded in document files, such as Word, Excel and PowerPoint embedded Macros (including support for .DOCX, .XLSX, .PPTX, .DOC and .XLS), and other files that contain embedded content threats.
 Set to true to allow these file types.
 Default is false (recommended).
 Boolean allowXmlExternalEntities = true; // Boolean | Set to false to block XML External Entities and other threats embedded in XML files, and other files that contain embedded content threats.
 Set to true to allow these file types.
 Default is false (recommended).